 Under the Election Act, Elections BC must hold enumerations to maintain the accuracy of the list.
 An enumeration is a registration event directed to all eligible voters or specific groups of voters in one or more electoral districts.

 Elections BC is also responsible for regulating access to the voters list.
 Members of the Legislative Assembly (MLAs) and registered political parties are allowed a copy of the list, as are recall proponents.
 The list is made available to municipal and federal election administrators and is used to produce jury selection lists.

 Elections BC maintains a range of high quality electoral data and information, including a geospatial database of B.C.’s electoral boundaries, road network and address data.
 It provides support to the boundary redistribution process and produces a variety of products necessary to administer electoral events, such as copies of the provincial voters list, electoral maps and the Location Index.

-Elections BC provides British Columbians with the information they need to learn more about the electoral process and how they can participate, and works to engage voters and raise public awareness of the importance of voting.
-Elections BC has launched a series of outreach and partnering efforts and remains committed to providing a wide range of public information materials.
+Elections BC provides British Columbians with the information they need to learn more about the electoral process and how they can participate.
+Elections BC has developed resources to support those who face barriers to voting and conducts outreach to encourage participation.

 What happens between elections?

 Elections BC staff are often asked what they do between elections.
 In fact, they do quite a lot.

 Elections BC staff, like election administrators everywhere, are the firefighters of the electoral world – ready to serve whenever and wherever necessary.
 Between fires, firefighters check their equipment, develop their skills and knowledge, train new recruits, update materials and keep their supplies current and ready.
 That’s what Elections BC does.
 Between elections, it administers on-demand events like referenda or by-elections, maintains the voters list, reviews and updates materials and supplies, maintains and updates its computer systems and ensures all staff are trained and ready to serve.

 - public awareness programs and voter education initiatives